-The Season is upon us, so to safeguard the harmony of your family Christmas, I have developed 5 Guidelines for Building Better Relationships.
+The Season is upon us, so to safeguard the harmony of your family Christmas, here are 5 Guidelines for Building Better Relationships.

-My guidelines use yoga philosophy combined with my clinical experience in western medicine.
+These guidelines arise from my life observations as well as my studies in yoga philosophy and my personal spiritual belief/faith system as a Christian.
 No matter what your belief system, you can learn about yoga philosophy without betraying your belief system.
-In fact, you may find that yoga helps you deepen your own spiritual roots. as it does for me.
+In fact, you may find that yoga helps you deepen your own spiritual roots, as it does for me.

 In times of need, you can be a Mercy Ship.
 A Mercy Ship saves others – you can be that proverbial ship that brings Peace and Harmony to your family’s Holiday.

 Being A Mercy Ship in time of need: